Zulfen/Zulfen/README.md

     - Networking w/ sockets
     - Maven / Gradle
     - Git
-- 🌱 I’m currently learning: *C++, C#, Kotlin and JavaScript (React at some point...)*
+- 🌱 I’m currently learning: *C++, C#, Kotlin and React*
 - 🤔 Stuff I'm interested in: *Backend, Minecraft server, Android and game engine development*
 - 😄 Pronouns: Any! *(they/them preferred)*

 ## Want to get in touch?
-Feel free to drop me an email at contact@zulfen.com!
+Feel free to drop me an email at contact@zulfen.com to have a chat or for me to send over my CV.